vkn500/ev-charging-station-predictive-maintenance/README.md

 ## Usage

 1. Prepare the data:
-    - Ensure the `charging_stations_data.xls` file is placed in the `data/` directory.
+    - Ensure the `charging_station_data.csv` file is placed in the `data/` directory.

 2. Run the Jupyter Notebook:
-    - Open `notebooks/maintenance_prediction.ipynb` and execute the cells to preprocess the data and train the model.
+    - Open `notebooks/models.ipynb` and execute the cells to preprocess the data and train the model.

 ## Deployment